RoyalBoroughKingston/asc_rag_chatbot/README.md

 In addition to the two .py files, there is also a file called extract.ipynb, which can be used to extract the webpages as html documents.
 To add more webpages, simply add the title and urls to the 'asc_website.csv' file and re-run extract.ipynb and they will be downloaded to downloaded_pdfs.

+## Evaluation

+Some automated evaluation of the model's responses has been carried out in the file 'evaluate.ipynb'.

+This file uses the model and actual answers in the spreadsheet 'AI assistant -  questions and answers'.
+It creates vector embeddings of these answers and then compares them using cosine similarity.
+Nearly all of the answers have a similarity of over 0.9, which shows a strong match between the model answer and the answer provided by the chatbot.

 ## Running the app locally

 First clone this repository on to your local machine.